-If you have recently been involved in an accident which caused an avoidable injury as a result of third party negligence, you could be eligible to make a claim for accident compensation.
+If you have recently been involved in an accident that caused an avoidable injury as a result of third party negligence, you could be eligible to make a claim for accident compensation.
 Our accident claims solicitors covering Bury St Edmunds have up to 30 years of experience, plus the legal expertise to assist you in making a successful claim.

 There are several ways in which you could be neglectfully injured which could lead to accidents claims in Bury St Edmunds.
 From a workplace accident, an incident on the road, or even if you have been the victim of a violent crime.
 Our personal injury solicitors have a great deal of knowledge and could potentially assist you.
 So if you believe that the negligence of another was to blame for your accident which caused your injury, why not contact us today?